-- Corporate Security
+- Corporate Security Teams

-- Governance, Risk & Compliance
+- Risk & Compliance Teams

-- Information Security
+- Information Security Teams

-By Diana Buccella Modified February 7, 2021
+By Diana Buccella Modified August 18, 2021

 Campus safety isn’t just a buzzword; it’s a mandate, a priority and an obligation for educational institutions.
 Fortunately, each year, the number of students attending college and university continues to grow and by 2027 undergraduate enrollment is projected to increase to 17.4 million students.
-But as enrollment increases, it’s expected that campus related crimes will too.
+But as enrollment increases, it’s expected that campus-related crimes will too.

 U.S colleges and universities that participate in federal financial aid programs are required by law, under the Clery Act, to keep and disclose information about crime on and near campuses.
-Compliance to the Clery Act is governed by the United States Department of Education, who can impose hefty civil penalties to any institution found guilty of non-compliance.
+Compliance with the Clery Act is governed by the United States Department of Education, which can impose hefty civil penalties to any institution found guilty of non-compliance.
 Penalties can be upward of $54,789 per violation for each infraction.
 The governing body may also suspend institutions from participating in federal student financial aid programs.

-In 1986, Jeanne Clery was raped and murdered by Josoph Henry at Lehigh University in Pennsylvania.
+In 1986, Jeanne Clery was raped and murdered by Joseph Henry at Lehigh University in Pennsylvania.
 The brutal attack on Clery was one of 38 incidents recorded at the university over three years.
 Clery’s parents argued that if the records had been made public informing Jeanne of how many incidents there were, she wouldn’t have attended.